 In this summer’s look at sabermetrics and hockey, I have been looking at the Corsi Number.
 The Corsi Number is the difference in the number of shots directed at the net (shots on goal, blocked shots and missed shots) taken by a team while a given player is on the ice and those taken by his opponents in five on five situations.
 I recently gave the top 20 adjusted Corsi rates.
 This is a list of players who excelled in the roles that they played last season.
 Today, I am listing the worst 20 adjusted Corsi rates.
 The adjustment method involves calculating a player’s Corsi rate while he is on and off the ice and subtracting them to get the adjusted rate attributed to a given player.
 This is similar to the adjustment that behind the net does with on/off ice adjusted +/- ratings.

-Here are the worst 20 adjusted Corsi Numbers from the 2008/09 season among players who played at least 50 games and with only one team:
+Here are the 20 worst adjusted Corsi rates from 2008/09 among players with 50 or more games played:

-Here are the top 20 adjusted Corsi Numbers in the 2008/09 season among players who played at least 50 games and with only one team:
+Here are the top 20 adjusted Corsi rates from the 2008/09 season among players with 50 or more games played:

 About The Puck Stops Here